 As many people continue to work from home due to the social distancing measures necessitated by the COVID-19 pandemic, employers would do well to help their employees take care of their mental health and wellbeing at home.

 Unprecedented risks to workers’ mental health

 Encouraging resilience, adaptability and collaboration should be key priorities for avoiding the potential adverse consequences of a decline in staff mental health.
-A recent report by the WHO, Mental Health and Psychosocial Considerations During the COVID-19 Outbreak, highlights the specific negative impacts isolation can have on our mental health such as a heightened state of stress, anxiety, anger and agitation.
+A report by the WHO, Mental Health and Psychosocial Considerations During the COVID-19 Outbreak, highlights the specific negative impacts isolation can have on our mental health such as a heightened state of stress, anxiety, anger and agitation.
 It’s not surprising that all these consequences can erode our ability to work effectively and cope with daily pressures.

 In the short-term, mental wellbeing is crucial to work performance with the WHO revealing that poor mental health already costs the global economy US$ 1 trillion per year in lost productivity.
 Implementing an employee wellbeing strategy today can help ensure employees stay fit and ready to transition back to “normality” and for a potential spike in workload when the time comes to return to the office.